MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.22 Push Notifications

+Validation will be successful if push notifications are recieved.

 #### 4.2.22.1 Recieve Push Notification

+Test notifications will be sent from multiple accounts on multiple devices to verify push notifications are working.
 ### 4.2.23 Invitations

+Validation will be successful if invitations are recieved.

 #### 4.2.23.1 Send Event Invitations

+Invitations will be sent from multiple accounts on multiple devices to verify Invitations are working.

 ### 4.2.24 Simplified "To Do" assignment display

+Validation will be successful if the user is able to go to the Simplified "To Do" assignment page of the app, and view their assignments one at a time.

 #### 4.2.24.1 Completing an assignment

+The Simplified "To Do" assignment display will be tested to make sure that when the button that marks an assignment as complete is pressed, that item will no longer show up on the "To Do" list.

 #### 4.2.24.2 Navigating through assignments

+This will be verified by using the navigations buttons to cycle through the to do list, and make sure all items on the list are shown.

 #### 4.2.24.3 Adding assignments to the list

+Adding items to the list will be tested by selecting the "add to my to-do list" button, and verifying their presence on the to do list.
 ### 4.2.25 Continuous Calendar